PTSD - Trauma Release Therapy

 Kerry from Sydney Hypno can help individuals suffering from PTSD recover and begin to reclaim their lives.

-I can work with you using evidence-based treatment techniques and healthy processed to help manage and alleviate your PTSD symptoms and develop healthy coping mechanisms which includes ways you can change your patterns of behaviour to stop suffering now!
+I can work with you - using evidence-based treatment techniques and healthy processed to help manage and alleviate your PTSD symptoms and help you to eliminate PTSD completely - you can and will develop healthy coping mechanisms and strategies for not doing PTSD at all - ways you can change your patterns of behaviour - those old thinking patterns stop - so you can and will stop suffering now!